On completeness and dynamics of compact Brinkmann spacetimes: The degenerate case, the -foliation on a leaf

-The quotient space $\tilde{F} / \tilde{\mathcal V}$ is identified to the quotient group $ Q = G/J $.
+\begin{remark} The quotient space $\tilde{F} / \tilde{\mathcal V}$ is identified to the quotient group $ Q = G/J $.
 Using the language of transversally Riemannian foliation \cite{Mol}, one says that $\mathcal V$ is a transversally Lie foliation with structural group $Q$, which means that $\mathcal V$ has a transversally geometric structure modeled on $(Q, Q)$ (where the group $Q$ acts by left translation on the space $Q$).
 In general, one reduces the study of transversally Riemannian foliations, first to the transversally parallelizable case.
 Then, for closures of leaves, or say when there is a dense leaf, one proves that the transversally parallelizable foliation is indeed a transversally Lie foliation.
 Actually, Carri\`ere's Theorem \cite{Car1, Car2} was proved for transversally Lie foliations.

-Here, we have a richer situation, where the ambient manifold itself $F$ has a (local) geometric structure of type $(G, G/I) $, which induces a transversally Lie foliation structure of type $(Q, Q)$ for $\mathcal V$.
+Here, we have a richer situation, where the ambient manifold itself $F$ has a (local) geometric structure of type $(G, G/I) $, which induces a transversally Lie foliation structure of type $(Q, Q)$ for $\mathcal V$. \end{remark}